 Delaware General Corporation Law requires that a Delaware corporation hold a meeting of stockholders within 13 months of the latest annual meeting for the election of directors.
 Our last stockholder meeting at which FFIE directors were elected was held on July 20, 2021.
 As previously disclosed, FFIE expects to file a proxy statement and schedule the AGM as promptly as practicable after a sufficient number of additional independent director candidates has been identified for election at the AGM and approved by the Selection Committee.
 As of the date hereof, the AGM is expected to be scheduled in April 2023.
 A court may require us to hold an annual meeting of stockholders at an earlier time upon the application of any stockholder or director.
 In addition, on September 19, 2022, three Company employees and stockholders brought an action seeking to compel the Company to comply with its obligations under Delaware law to hold an annual meeting of stockholders for the purpose of electing directors.
 Plaintiffs have stayed this action until January 10, 2023.
-Additionally, on January 4, 2023, the Company received a written notice (the "Notice") from Nasdaq notifying the Company that it was not in compliance with the rules for continued listing as set forth in Nasdaq Listing Rules 5620(a) and 5810(c) (2)(G) since the Company has not yet held an annual general meeting of stockholders within 12 months of the Company may be granted an exception of up to 180 calendar days from the date of its December 31, 2022 fiscal year-end, or until June 29, 2023, to regain compliance.
-The Company's failure to regain compliance with standards for continued listing a response to hold the AGM as soon as possible and is actively drafting a response to the Notice with a plan designed to regain compliance in accordance with the requirements of the Notice and Nasdaq Listing Rules in the near future.
+Additionally, on January 4, 2023, the Company received a written notice (the "Notice") from Nasdaq notifying the Company that it was not in compliance with the rules for continued listing as set forth in Nasdaq Listing Rules 5620(a) and 5810(c)(2) (G) since the Company has not yet held an annual general meeting of stockholders within 12 months of the Company may be granted an exception of up to 180 calendar days from the date of its December 31, 2022 fiscal year-end, or until June 29, 2023, to regain compliance.
+The Company's failure to regain compliance with standards for continued listing a response to the Notice with a plan designed to regain compliance with the requirements of the Notice and Nasdaq Listing Rules in the near future.